Deltares/hydromt/docs/getting_started/installation.rst

 Install HydroMT plugins
 ------------------------
-To use HydroMT to set up specific models, we  separate plugins are available as separate python packages.
+To use HydroMT to set up specific models, we  separate plugins that are available as separate python packages.
 Most plugins are available on conda-forge and can be installed in the same environment.
 For instance, to install HydroMT-Wflow in the environment where you have already install HydroMT do:

 .. code-block:: console

-    $ mamba install hydromt-wflow -c conda-forge
+    $ mamba install hydromt_wflow -c conda-forge

 For detailed instructions, please visit the plugin documentation pages, see :ref:`overview of plugins <plugins>`.